 After years of research, psychologists can now definitively state what parents have been saying all along: Children are inherently different.
 Their temperaments are different, and thus they present different challenges.
 What is critical is how parents respond to those challenges.

 Parenting is especially important when dealing with a difficult child.
 Parenting also plays a tremendous role in activating a child’s unique talents.
 The quality of parenting unquestionably makes a difference.
 Happy, healthy children are not simply the product of good luck or fortune.

 Different child temperaments place different demands on parents.
-Setting children on a responsible path is easier for some children than others.
+Setting children on a responsible path is easier for some children than for others.
 This fact is easy to see.
 However, what is not so easy to see is how more “strong-willed” children respond to highly effective parenting.
 I often remind parents: “When kids are easy kids, you can get by with ‘average’ parenting skills.
-But when you have a challenging child on your hands, you can’t get by with average skills…these kids demand that you ‘show-up’ with better parenting.
+But when you have a challenging child on your hands, you can’t get by with average skills…these kids demand that you are ‘show up with better parenting.
 If you…it will get ugly.”

 Even with kids who do not present with significant early challenges, your parenting will powerfully shape all of the following to a great extent:

 - Volunteer activity

 All of this leads me to conclude that every moment of energy you invest in becoming a better parent is worthwhile.
 You can imagine that your every thoughtful action as a parent is like dropping a seed into the garden of time…you don’t exactly know where and how it will grow…but it likely will blossom…and the ultimate beauty that seed brings to the garden can never be fully known.
 Yet, the more care and attention you give to your parenting…the more likely your thoughtful and effective nurturing translates into joyful and healthy lives for your kids.